 R6: All changes were accepted and comments removed.
 The response to the IPR related comments were removed, as directed by IEEE SA.
 This material will be liaised separately under the signature of the IEEE SA President

 R7: minor tweaks based on comments from IEEE 802 EC

+R8: fixed header